 It’s likely that there’s much more you’ll need to do to be 100% compliant by May but hopefully these 7 steps will help get you started.

 Finally, our main piece of advice is to document your plans and processes because they should be taken into account in the event of a data breach.

 We hope you’ve found this blog useful for getting to grips with the GDPR.
-If you’re interested in learning more about the GDPR, register your interest for further educational content.
+If you’re interested in learning more about the GDPR from us, register your interest to receive any further educational content straight to your inbox